houjingyi233/macos-research/xcode/Readme.md

 - Did not meet the bar for servicing as a Security Issue, not a surprise == Its just a Null Byte Crash
 - Gatekeeper would apparently Neuter the PoC .. hmm, ok.
 - This PoC doesn't touch Gatekeeper fwiw. :-)
-- Apple probably made a mistake in the larger context of the actual reported issue.
-If you download the PoC and the lightbulb goes ON, Tweet me @h02332 and show me your WTF :-)
+- Apple probably made a mistake in the larger context of the actual reported issue and shouldn't have NAK'd this explicit issue.
+- If you download the PoC and the lightbulb goes ON, Tweet me @h02332 and show me your WTF :-)
+- I'm truly surprised that Apple did not make a Request to HOLD on Publishing this PoC, because if you figure it out, its Javscript::WTF.

 Enjoy!